hanifisenturk/A-better-approach-to-hoisting/README.md

 ### The Creation Phase for GEC

-For GEC, an object which is called a "Global Object" is created.
+For GEC, an object called a "Global Object" is created.
 It stores variables and function declarations that sit lexically on the global level thanks to the parser.
 Also it has other properties about environment where the Javascript file run.
 For web browsers, that global object is equivalent to the browser's window object and stores variables and function declarations.
 For nodeJS, it is equivalent to another thing.
 (I haven't known NODE yet.)

 ![Browser's window object.](./img/window_object.png)